This country-specific Q&A provides an overview to tax laws and regulations that may occur in Japan.

 Dividend income derived by a Japanese corporation from another Japanese corporation is, in whole or in part, excluded from the taxable income (i.e., effectively dividend received deduction) of the receiving Japanese corporation, as outlined below:

-- if the receiving Japanese corporation owns more than 5% but one-third (1/3) or less of the shares of the paying Japanese corporation, 50% of the dividend is excluded from the taxable income.
+(iii) if the receiving Japanese corporation owns more than 5% but less than one-third (1/3) of the shares of the paying Japanese corporation, 50% of the dividend is excluded from the taxable income.

 As to dividend income derived by a Japanese corporation from its foreign subsidiary, dividend to be received from such foreign subsidiary will be exempt from Japanese corporate taxation with respect to 95% of the amount of such dividends.
 Such qualifying foreign subsidiary in general means a foreign corporation 25% or more of whose total issued shares or voting rights are owned by the Japanese corporation for the period of at least six months up to when the dividends become payable.
 The shareholding percentage can be modified (in most cases reduced, say to 10%) by the indirect foreign tax provision of the applicable tax treaty.
 This means that Japan has effectively adopted a territorial-based taxation regime so long as foreign income is derived in the form of dividends from foreign subsidiaries.